Esri/arcgis-maps-sdk-java-samples/feature_layers/service-feature-table-manual-cache/README.md

 ## How to use the sample

 Run the sample and pan and zoom around the map.
 No features will be requested and displayed automatically.
-Press the Populate button, and features will display.
+Press the "Request Cache" button to have features and a count of features display.

 ## How it works